maeve-du/sortable-user-list/README.md

 - Allows users to add their information to a list.
 - Displays the user list in a table format.
 - Sorts the user list by different attributes, such as name or age.
+- Show sort order next to header text on selection